devership16/CSCI599-DeepLearning/README.md

 ##### $$J = \sum_{(v_i, r, v_j) \in R} J_r(i, j)$$

 We have used negative sampling to estimate the model.
-For each edge type r between nodes $$v_i$$ and $$v_j$$ (positive sample), we choose another node vn randomly and sample the edge type $$r$$ (negative sample) between them (Mikolov et al., 2013).
+For each edge type r between nodes $$v_i$$ and $$v_j$$ (positive sample), we choose another node $$v_n$$ randomly and sample the edge type $$r$$ (negative sample) between them (Mikolov et al., 2013).

 The loss gradients are then propagated through the decoder and encoder, thus, performing an end-to-end optimization and jointly optimizing all the parameters.
 We train our model for 50 epochs using the ADAM optimizer with a learning rate of 0.001.
 To initialize the weights, we use a method proposed by Glorot and Bengio (2010).
 We also normalize the node features.
 We use sparse matrix multiplications due to the enormous size of the matrices which are quite sparse.
-We also apply dropout to the hidden layers to prevent overfitting and the allowing the model to generalize well.
+We also apply dropout to the hidden layers to prevent overfitting and thus allowing the model to generalize well.

 We create batches by randomly selecting an edge type and then randomly picking edges from it.
 If the samples are exhausted then the edge type is not sampled again in the same epoch.
 If all the edge types are exhausted then we count that as one epoch.
 This way the edge types are picked in the order of their contribution to the loss function.
 This approach helps in fitting the model in memory.